Shicheng-Guo/HowtoBook/NCBIFilter/readme.md

-NB: the IF is based on 2019
+Note: the IF is based on 2019